OpenVPN/openvpn3-linux/docs/debugging.md

 `G_DBUS_DEBUG=all`.
 For more details see the upstream Glib2 [Running GIO applications: GIO Reference Manual](https://developer.gnome.org/gio/stable/running-gio-apps.html) documentation.

+To pass the `G_DBUS_DEBUG` variable to the `openvpn3-service-client` process, the `openvpn3-service-backendstart` need to be started with `--client-setenv G_DBUS_DEBUG=all`, which will dump all D-Bus operations the openvpn3-service-client process handles to the console.

 ## More fine grained session management control